RULES & REGULATIONS 2019

 1. There are four age categories for the competition:

 2. The non-refundable application fees are as follow (excluding bank transfer fees):

-1. For the semi-finals on Saturday 15th December 2018 and for the finals on Sunday 16th December 2018, a free program can be chosen for all applicants (to be filled out in the online application): However applicants from Categories C & D must include at least one movement from a “Viennese Classic” composer (Haydn, Mozart, or Beethoven) in either their semi-final or finals program.
+1. For the semi-finals on Saturday 14th December 2019 and for the finals on Sunday 15th December 2019, a free program can be chosen for Category A & B applicants (to be filled out in the online application): However applicants from Categories C & D must include at least one movement from a “Viennese Classic” composer (Haydn, Mozart, or Beethoven) in either their semi-final or finals program.

 2. It is not obligatory but recommended to include at least one piece written by a Belgian composer in the semi-final or the final round.
 A list of Belgian composers can be found here.